Description

 Key Benefits:

-- Rapid heating in under two minutes, perfect for small spaces.
+- Rapid heating in under two minutes, well suited to small spaces.

 - Lightweight and portable design makes it easy to move around.